neooffice/NeoOffice/grammarcheck/README.txt

    sudo -H ./unopkg.bin add --shared --force \
       /path/to/this/module/unxmacx[ip].pro/bin/grammarcheck.oxt

 3. Launch NeoOffice and the extension should be active.
-A new menu item called Tools :: Add-ons :: Check Document Grammar should be present in in NeoOffice Writer.
+2 new menu items called Tools :: Add-ons :: Check Grammar of Entire Document and Tools :: Add-ons :: Check Grammar of Selected Text should be present in in NeoOffice Writer.

 Edward Peterlin